supernova remnant Cassiopeia A

 Data Science Master's

-Since February 2024, I have been teaching for a range of modules as part of the MSc in Data Science programme at the University of Hertfordshire.
+From February to September 2024, I taught a range of modules as part of the MSc in Data Science programme at the University of Hertfordshire.
 The course covers a wide range of data-science and machine-learning topics and offers the opportunity for work placements or research projects.
 More information on the programme is available here.

 More details coming soon.